fuze/developer-platform-code-samples/README.md

 * httplease
 * node-stringbuilder
 * sprintf-js
+* fs

-Install them running `npm install httplease node-stringbuilder sprintf-js`
+Install them running `npm install httplease node-stringbuilder sprintf-js fs`
 ## Sample code organization
 There's a file named `config.js` at the base directory of the code samples.
 You should edit this file to add your authentication token.